HSG-AIML-Teaching/ML2022-Lab/README.md

 The the lab content is based on [Python](https://www.python.org), [Jupyter Notebook](https://jupyter.org), and [PyTorch](https://pytorch.org).
 The lab notebooks are developed and maintained by the course TA's **Marco Schreyer**, **Konstantin Schuerholt**, and **Linus Scheibenreif**.

-Please use a laptop computer for the lab courses (not a tablet) to fully participate in the code labs.

 Happy Coding!

-Your Machine Learning Teaching Team

 ## Course Logistics